bbauska/meta-react-basics/README.md

 <h3>Conclusion</h3>

-Having finished this reading, you have now learned about the software development approach, detailing the creation of separate associated files, the requirements gathering, and the subsequent folder structure to be created.
+Having finished this section (15), you have now learned about the software development approach, detailing the creation of separate associated files, the requirements gathering, and the subsequent folder structure to be created.